noambernstein/noambernstein.github.io/swing.md

   Figure 2: geometry of the flyer, fully extended and raising legs in the initial stage of the force out.
-Blue arrows show extent of each body part, and black arrows show position of center of mass of each body part.
+Blue arrows show extent of each body part, and black arrows show position of CoM of each body part, and red arrows show the position of the flyer's CoM.
   </figcaption>
 </figure>